 The RSE policy has been developed following consultation with the whole school community.
-Consultation took place in the following ways: discussion at staff briefing; pupil council discussion; and, parent workshops.
+Consultation took place in the following ways: discussion at staff meetings; pupils through the school council, parent workshops and a presentation to govenors for their discussion and approval.
 In developing our policy and curriculum we have given due regard to the government's statutory guidance for RSHE issued under Section 80A of the Education Act 2002 and section 403 of the Education Act 1996.